 If you are looking for psychological help, psychotherapy, counselling, or innovative psychoanalysis in South London or Central London please do get in touch.
 I am a fully qualified and experienced counsellor and psychoanalyst and specialise in working with high achieving professionals in difficulties.
 I am a counsellor in the Harley Street area, W1.
 I recommend that if you want help with your depression, addiction, anxiety or other mental health issues then please call me.
 I am able to offer a free telephone consultation to establish if psychotherapy or counselling would be beneficial.
 Alternatively, if you want to enquire about psychotherapy in central or South London for depression, addiction or anxiety issues then you are welcome to email me and I will respond.
 If you include a few details about your situation that will help me think about the value of psychotherapy or counselling for you.

 I tend to work with people on a longer term basis, usually meeting for 50 minutes every week.
 This gives a structure for the psychotherapeutic process to work.
 I can tailor this based on what emerges from our initial psychotherapy consultation.
 I offer counselling, psychotherapy and psychoanalysis from excellent locations in both South and Central London.
 I am a counsellor/psychotherapist/psychoanalyst working from Waterloo, and central London.

-I am psychoanalytical pscyhotherapist registered with the main professional bodies such as: BACP, UKCP, and College of Psychoanlaysts UK.
+I am psychoanalytical pscyhotherapist registered with the main professional bodies such as: BACP, UKCP, and College of Psychoanalysts UK.

-I read Politics, Philosophy and Economics at Oxford University, and hold a PhD with research based on analysis intergenerational family dynamics.
+I read Politics, Philosophy and Economics at Oxford University, and hold a PhD with research based on understanding intergenerational family dynamics.
 I have 25 years experience of helping people with mental health difficulties.
 I am the founder and clinical director of a London Psychotherapy service.